-• Level 1 - The provision of the service at a staff-to-individual ratio range of 1:3.
+• Level 1 - Staff-to-individual ratio range of 1:3.
+(This level does not apply to Respite provided in a Life Sharing home.)

-• Level 2 - The provision of the service at a staff-to-individual ratio range of 1:2.
+• Level 2 - Staff-to-individual ratio range of 1:2.

-• Level 3 - The provision of the service at a staff-to-individual ratio of 1:1.
+• Level 3 - Staff-to-individual ratio of 1:1.

-• Level 3 - Enhanced - The provision of the service at a staff-to-individual ratio of 1:1 with a licensed nurse (only available to children with medical needs as described below) or a certified staff member.
+• Level 3 Enhanced - Staff-to-individual ratio of 1:1 with a licensed nurse (only available to children with medical needs as described below) or a certified staff member.

-• Level 4 - The provision of the service at a staff-to-individual ratio of 2:1.
+• Level 4 - Staff-to-individual ratio of 2:1.

-• Level 4 Enhanced - The provision of the service at a staff-to-individual ratio of 2:1 with one licensed nurse (only available to children with medical needs as described below) or one certified staff member and one staff member with at least a high school diploma.
+• Level 4 Enhanced - Staff-to-individual ratio of 2:1 with one licensed nurse (only available to children with medical needs as described below) or one certified staff member and one staff member with at least a high school diploma.